iblech/lets-play-agda/Padova2025/Explorations/Forcing/Cohen.lagda.md

 ```

-## Implication and negation in the forcing extension
+## Implication in the forcing extension

 Let `P` and `Q` be two approximation-dependent propositions,
 i.e. functions of type `L → Set`.
 What should it mean that `P`